eherchen/DATA_womens-soccer/README.md

-Group project analyzing the USWNT, and NWSL Twitter Sentiment using Machine Learning
+Group project analyzing the USWNT, and NWSL Twitter Sentiment using Machine Learning.

-This project uses over 70,000 data records which were collected via geoJSON/API query and by CSV download.
-The data was cleaned and normalized using Python and Pandas and stored in a SQLite database.
-The data was analyzed looking for relationships and trends.

 Visualizations include: